-Transmission: Turn the transmission on or off.
+Transmission: Turn transmission on/off.
 Leave on normally.

 Transmission Power: Interference can appear on the screen when the fish finder on your vessel and another vessel have the same TX frequency.
 To prevent this interference, lower your TX power and ask the other vessel to lower their TX power.
 The TX power is available in Off, Min, 1-10, and 10 provides the highest TX power.
+When DFF1-UHD is in use, set to Auto.